HOW DOES SVP HELP CLOSE

 SVP Partners scale their social impact by working together and leveraging our relationships with nonprofits, government, and the business community.
 Partners pool their dollars together to stretch their giving.
 They gain access to valuable education, learning and skill building opportunities, and build relationships with community members.

-In 2013, SVP Connecticut selected its first grant recipient, the International Institute of Connecticut (IICONN, now CIRI) and since then have worked with more than 30 nonprofit organizations and on cross-sector projects in CT.
+Since SVP Connecticut's founding In 2013, we have worked with more than 30 nonprofit organizations and cross-sector initiatives.
 Some have been time-only engagements, while others have involved a commitment of both financial and human capital.

 Our community partners provide high-quality programming and services and have reached the stage where they are ready to strengthen their organizations and scale their proven models so they can have even greater impact.
 We are honored to be working with them.